72nd Year! 72nd Year!

 ‘Tarzan of the King's Road’ / ‘Ain't No Surf In Portobello’ (Zoom Records - Zum 3) December 1977

 Travelling to London, they were 4th on the bill to Generation X at The Roundhouse and continued gigging throughout the UK.
 One manager was fined when the local London Police took exception his graffiti publicity tactics.
 Support was strong from Scots fanzines ‘Hanging Around’ and ‘Kingdom Come’.
-EMI offered to release their version of Manfred Mann's 5-4-3-2-1 was turned down.
+EMI asked them to record a version of Manfred Mann's 5-4-3-2-1 but amazingly the band refused!
 They recorded a Kid Jensen BBC radio session but no recording exists.

 The Valves split shortly afterwards, though they played one more gig after they were officially split, at the first stadium concert in Scotland with The Cheetahs, Squeeze, The Undertones and Van Morrison though Dave Robertson didn’t see Van because he had to catch the last bus home!